somethingsomethinginternet/later-thoughts-koreader/README.md

 ## Known limitations

 - ZenUI may display its own lightning-bolt launcher icon.
-- Selected-text-to-note integration is not included.
+- Selected-text-to-note integration is not included but possible in the future.
 - Other KOReader devices may work, but Kindle + ZenUI is the combination tested so far.

 ## Contributing